stackbit-projects/great-onion-0e763/content/about.md

       relativeUrl: true
 layout: page
 ---
 My name is **Houda**, I’m a computer science graduate student at [Georgia Tech.
-College of Computing](https://www.cc.gatech.edu/) based in the Seattle area, I’m passionate about Machine Learning and Technology.
+College of Computing](https://www.cc.gatech.edu/) based in the Seattle area.
+I’m passionate about Machine Learning and Technology.